 Iron Man (Trailer 1)– This introduced me to both Marvel comics and Iron Man himself.
 It also helped with my several-years-too-late discovery of comic books.

 Harry Potter and the Deathly Hallows– Back when I was a huge Potter fan, this trailer shocked me: a two-part adaptation?!
-I’d never heard of it, and while they could’ve squished it into one part, I’m glad they took the time to throw practically everything from the book into the films.
+I’d never heard of such a thing, and while they could’ve squished it into one part, I’m glad they took the time to throw practically everything from the book into the films.

 Alien– One of the scariest sci-fi movies ever deserves to have an equally unsettling trailer.
 Before I watched the film, this trailer was my primary means of getting the Alien atmosphere down.
 And the film turned out even more unsettling and scarier than the trailer!